cambiegroup/flowchem/docs/user-guides/How-ToGuide/using_api.md

 print(data)
 ```

-Utilizing Visual Basic Applications, the API can be access, for example, using the ``WinHttp.WinHttpRequest.5.1``.

-### Using another code languages
+## Using another code languages

-The devices can be accessed through Flowchem on a server for control, and it is possible to communicate with the
+Since the devices are available on a server, it is possible to access them using other means besides python.
-server using methods other than Python to send and receive data.
-This versatility allows the devices to be
-controlled using multiple coding languages.
+This versatility allows the devices to be controlled using multiple coding languages.